MetExplore/met4j/README.md

 ## Usage

-Documentation for the library modules can be found in each module's own README.
+User documentation for the library modules can be found in each module's own README.
 Detailed code examples can be found at [here](https://forgemia.inra.fr/metexplore/tutorialmet4j).
+Javadoc can be found at [https://javadoc.io/doc/fr.inrae.toulouse.metexplore](https://javadoc.io/doc/fr.inrae.toulouse.metexplore)

 ## Contributing